 In essence, late filing penalties apply to each PAYE scheme, with the size of the penalty based on the number of employees in the scheme.
 Monthly penalties of between £100 and £400 may be applied to micro, small, medium and large employers as shown below:

 - 1-9 employees - £100

 - 10-49 employees - £200

 Each scheme is subject to only one late filing penalty each month regardless of the number of returns submitted late in the month.
 There will be one unpenalised default each year with all subsequent defaults attracting a penalty.
 Rather than issue late filing penalties automatically when a deadline is missed, HMRC has confirmed that they will 'take a more proportionate approach and concentrate on the more serious defaults on a risk-assessed basis'.

 HMRC charges daily interest on all unpaid amounts from the due and payable date to the date of payment, and will raise the charge when payment in full has been made.
 They may also charge penalties to employers who fail to pay their PAYE liabilities on time.
 These penalties are ‘risk assessed’ and range between 1% and 4% of the amounts paid late.
 The first late payment will not attract a penalty.

 How we can help

 The operation of PAYE under RTI can be a difficult and time consuming procedure for those in business.
-If your business is in the Solihull area and you would like to discuss any aspect of RTI in more detail, please do contact us at The Hughes Partnership Accountants and Business Advisors Limited.
+If your business is in the Coventry area and you would like to discuss any aspect of RTI in more detail, please do contact us at The Hughes Partnership Accountants and Business Advisors Limited.